 In this report, the Fund for Modern Courts lays out a comprehensive analysis of fines and fees-related due process violations in New York State town and village justice courts.

-During the early morning of January 2, 2019, Hayes was pulled over for his headlight and the officer informed him that his license was suspended.
-Hayes had no idea that his license was suspended and later found out that it was because he had unpaid tickets from 5 to 6 years ago.
+During the early morning of January 2, 2019, Russell was pulled over for his headlight and the officer informed him that his license was suspended.
+Russell had no idea that his license was suspended and later found out that it was because he had unpaid tickets from 5 to 6 years ago.